DaycareIQ/blog.daycareiq.com/_posts/2016-09-24-New-Features-Galore.md

 We somehow found time to make 2 great changes to the daily reports.
 The photos are now shown directly in the emails (no more opening a separate link).
 We also removed any sections that had no entries.
 This will clean up the reports a little bit!

 ### There are two other major improvements... so big that I will be writing a separate blog post about them!
+[Read it here!](https://blog.daycareiq.com/2016-Live-View-and-In-App-Messaging)